Last Revised: August 23, 2023

-These emergency response procedures have been developed by EHRS and the University of Pennsylvania Student Health Services.
+These emergency response procedures have been developed by EHRS and Wellness at Penn.
 These procedures must be posted in each room of the teaching laboratory.

 Inform the Teaching Assistant or Instructor immediately of any injury or exposure.